GValiente/Q3DObserver/README.md

 ## Main features

-* Show 3D points, lines, triangles and strings without OpenGL code.
+* Show 3D figures such as points, lines, triangles and text strings without writing OpenGL code.
 * Orbit camera which can be rotated, scaled and translated using the mouse.
-* Open Source Commercial Friendly (zlib): compatible with open and closed source projects.
+* Open source commercial friendly license (zlib): compatible with open and closed source projects.

 ## Usage